limorl/monorepo-python-sample/README.md

 This is a sample monorepo that can be used as a starting point for a python project, to ramp up on the following concepts:
 * Developing inside Devcontainer (dockerized development environment)
+* Working with Localstack
+* Building and running serverlass apps locally using sam cli
-* Python monorepo and solution structure
+* Poetry for dependency management and packaging
 * pre-commit hooks
-* Building and running locally
 * Unit testing lambda services
 * Terraform
+* Github wrkflows
+* Changeset for package versions

 ### Next Steps
 The monorepo will be extendedt to support:
-1. Extract configuration-provider.py into a dedicated package under packages/
-3. [Done] [Still need to fix folder structure for poetry packaging]Use Poetry to manage package versions and to manage scripts reunning recursively (similarly to pnpm for javascript).
-   Once done, the pre-commit hook for unit tests can be updated to run pytest recursively.
+1. Implement AppConfigConfigurationProvider
+2. Semantic release using [changeset](https://github.com/changesets/changesets) - blogpost [here](https://lirantal.com/blog/introducing-changesets-simplify-project-versioning-with-semantic-releases/
-4. Use Terraform to deploy infra on local stack and on AWS
+4. Terraform to deploy infra on localstack and on AWS
 5. Add a deployment.yml workflow to deploy to AWS and to Localstack
-6. Define Branch policy to require PR approval and squash and rebase merge
 7. Add e2e.yml workflow with a simple e2e test which runs nightly (every night)

 ## Issues
-* !!!
-Deployment to Localstack using sam deploy fails.
-Dependencies are not packaged correctly.
+* Semantic released was not tested / verified

 ## Sample
 The sample includes two lambda services: